jempiere/Formatter/README.md

 2. move it into your project (location is irrelevant)
 3. right click > add as Library
 4. if it is now in the `External Libraries` folder and it hasn't been automatically removed from its initial location in your classpath, you may delete it
-4. `import com.jempiere.util.Formatter` or `import com.jempiere.util.home.EFormatter` in your code!
+5. `import com.jempiere.util.Formatter` or `import com.jempiere.util.home.EFormatter` in your code!
-5. enjoy! reference the javadoc at any time at https://jempiere.github.io/Formatter/ for information on usage.

 > Eclipse IDE:
 1. Download the jar located in out >> artifacts >> Formatter_jar